Henry Reynolds-Moreton, 3rd Earl of Ducie

 Henry John Reynolds-Moreton, 3rd Earl of Ducie GCVO PC JP FRS (25 June 1827 – 28 October 1921), styled Lord Moreton between 1840 and 1853, was a British courtier and Liberal Party politician.
 He notably served as Captain of the Yeomen of the Guard from 1859 to 1866, and Lord Warden of the Stannaries from 1888 to 1908.

 Background and education

-Moreton was born on 25 June 1827 at Sherborne, Dorset, the eldest son of Henry Reynolds-Moreton, 2nd Earl of Ducie, and his wife, Elizabeth Dutton, daughter of John Dutton, 2nd Baron Sherborne.
+Moreton was born on 25 June 1827 at Sherborne, Gloucestershire, the eldest son of Henry Reynolds-Moreton, 2nd Earl of Ducie, and his wife, Elizabeth Dutton, daughter of John Dutton, 2nd Baron Sherborne.
 He was educated at Eton.

 Political career

 In 1852, Moreton entered Parliament as Member of Parliament (MP) for Stroud.
 The following year he succeeded his father in the earldom and entered the House of Lords.
 In 1859 he was admitted to the Privy Council and appointed Captain of the Yeomen of the Guard under Lord Palmerston, a post he held until the government fell in 1866, the last year under the premiership of Lord Russell.